ipdb/website/OPERATIONS.md

 #### Transaction Security
 - If a Caretaker repeatedly votes against the majority of Caretakers, the Caretaker’s Key will be automatically revoked.
 	- [DETAILS]
-- If a Caretaker attempts to modify a past Transaction, the Caretaker’s Key will be automatically revoked.
-The Caretaker can apply for a new key after 30 days, including an explanation of the incident.
+- If a Caretaker attempts to modify a past Transaction, the Caretaker’s status will be suspended automatically by the other Caretakers.
+The Caretaker can apply to be reinstated after a complete review of the incident, or 30 days, whichever is longer.
-	- [DETAILS]

 ### Governance